Do Go On - 337 - The History of April Fools Day

 You fucking idiot.

-Apparently it's still common for French children
+Apparently it's still common for French children to pin a paper fish on.

-to pin a paper fish on the backs of unsuspecting friends.
+the backs of unsuspecting friends.

-Oh, that'll get them.
+Oh, that'll get on.

-Their friends would look like such a fool
+Their friends would look like such a fool.

-The next bit sounds a bit like Britannica is fooling me
+The next bit sounds a bit like Britannica is fooling me.

-But anyway, let's have a crack at it
+But anyway, let's have a crack at it.

-Well, you will wait.
+A symbol, well, you will wait.

 I don't know what that means.